emsr888-source/Unscroller/SETUP_COMPLETE.md

-# Creator Mode - Setup Complete! ✅
+# Unscroller - Setup Complete! ✅

 ## What Was Done

-All dependencies have been installed and configured for your Creator Mode project.
+All dependencies have been installed and configured for your Unscroller project.

 ## ✅ Completed Steps